score-json/json/TSF/trustable/no-parsing-faults/NPF-06.4.md

     Erikhu1: 1.0
 ---

-The service parses non-empty objects.
+The service provided by nlohmann/json parses non-empty objects.